 Our annual Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference is exceptional—and effective—because we plan every last detail with you in mind.

-That’s why I’m willing to travel the country (even the world) to find the very latest in afib research and treatment, and faculty members who are the créme de la créme.
+That’s why I’m willing to travel the world to find the very latest in afib research and treatment, and faculty members who are the leaders in afib—the créme de la créme.

 Everyone experiences afib differently.